focusly777/focusly777.github.io/_posts/2012-03-15-layout-header-overlay-image-tagline.md

 ---
-title: "Layout: Header Image Overlay with Custom Tagline"
+title: "[블로그 꾸미기] Header Image Overlay with Custom Tagline"
 tagline: "This is a custom tagline content which overrides the *default* page excerpt."
 header:
   overlay_image: /assets/images/unsplash-image-1.jpg